shevchenkobn/battleship-html/README.md

 The project uses 2 state machines:
 - Game page state machine for changing the rendered component depending on the state of the game: 'Starting', 'Configuring', 'Playing', 'Finished';
 - Game configuration state machine for putting the ships on the board.
-The states are main states 'Adding Ship', 'Adjusting Ship', 'Idle' and auxiliary (for updating the Redux store) 'Added Ship', 'Replaced Ship', 'Removed Ship';
+There are main states 'Adding Ship', 'Adjusting Ship', 'Idle' and auxiliary states (for updating the Redux store) 'Added Ship', 'Replaced Ship', 'Removed Ship';

 ### Code Style